-As one of the most popular vacation spots on the Florida Panhandle, Destin is known for its pristine white-sand beaches, emerald waters, and breathtaking views of the Gulf of Mexico.
-This idyllic coastal town is blessed with abundant natural beauty, amazing weather year-round, and a wealth of outdoor activities for visitors — including pickleball!
+As one of the most popular vacation spots on the Florida Panhandle, Destin is not only blessed with natural beauty and great weather year-round, but also packed with outdoor activities, including pickleball!

 For those unfamiliar with the sport, here's a quick rundown: Pickleball is a mix of tennis, badminton, and ping-pong.
 The courts are smaller than tennis courts, making the sport easier on the knees and hips.
 It's no wonder pickleball is the fastest-growing sport in the United States and beyond, with over 60 member nations in the International Federation of Pickleball.